-What you are having replace is determined on where your cartilage is worn at the ends of your femur, tibia or behind your knee cap.
-Those damaged surfaces are being individually replaced.
+Because your cartilage is worn at the ends of your femur, tibia and behind the knee cap, those surfaces are being replaced.
 Titanium and cobalt chrome pieces are used for the femur and tibia components.
-A plastic tibial insert is used to separate any metals and a plastic button is used on the backside of the patella when needed.
+A plastic tibial insert is used to separate the metals and a plastic button is used on the backside of the patella.
 These changes will ensure full, smooth, and controlled movement of your knee.